What is Raging Waters? Where is the water park located? What are some top tips for a day at Raging Waters in Los Angeles?

 There are so many things to do in Los Angeles that it can be tough to know where to start.
 This one-day in Los Angeles itinerary will help you make the most of your time in Southern California’s biggest city.
 From tourist traps to local spots, these are the best places to go in Los Angeles in a day.

 8. Bring a Waterproof Case for Your Phone or a Waterproof Money Belt Pouch

-If you can’t be apart from your phone (like us – we take many photos), a waterproof phone case is a great investment.
+A waterproof phone case is a great investment if you can’t be apart from your phone (like us–we take many photos).
 They are cheap and great to have in the house for beach days, cruises, and any other water travel.
 Something to keep in your arsenal of travel essentials.